 What works best for elementary students?

-Tools emphasizing foundational skills with engagement built in work best at this level.
-DreamBox does adaptive math.
-Raz-Kids handles reading with leveled texts.
-Khan Academy Kids covers early learning comprehensively and costs nothing.
+Tools emphasizing foundational skills with engagement elements tend to work well at this level.
+DreamBox provides adaptive mathematics practice.
+Raz-Kids offers leveled reading content.
+Khan Academy Kids covers early learning comprehensively and carries no cost.

 Are free versions worth using?

-Often, yes.
-Khanmigo and Duolingo both deliver real value without payment.
-Paid versions typically add analytics, support, and features that matter for serious institutional use, but free tiers are not throwaways.
+Often yes.
+Khanmigo and Duolingo both provide meaningful value without payment requirements.
+Paid versions typically add analytics dashboards, support access, and institutional features that matter for schools, but free tiers generally offer genuine educational value rather than being deliberately limited.

 How private is student data with these tools?